 Neuroscience is an interdisciplinary field that seeks to understand the functions and diseases of the nervous system.
 It draws on knowledge from neurobiology as well as elements of psychology and cognitive science, and mathematical and physical principles involved in modeling neural systems.
 Through the Neuroscience concentration, students develop foundational knowledge through courses in biology, chemistry, and mathematics as well as three core courses in neuroscience.
 They are also required to develop facility with research methodologies (through courses in statistics and laboratory methods) before moving into specific topics in the field (e.g., visual physiology, neurochemistry and behavior, and synaptic transmission and plasticity).
-Members of the Neuroscience faculty are affiliated with the Brown Institute for Brain Science, a multidisciplinary program that promotes collaborative research about the brain.
+Members of the Neuroscience faculty are affiliated with the Carney Institute for Brain Science, a multidisciplinary program that promotes collaborative research about the brain.
 Prospective concentrators should contact neuroundergrad@brown.edu in order to have a faculty advisor assigned to them.

 The concentration combines a general science background with a number of specific courses devoted to the cellular, molecular, and integrative functions of the nervous system.
 The concentration allows considerable flexibility for students to tailor a program to their individual interests.
 Elective courses focus on a variety of areas including molecular mechanisms, cellular function, sensory and motor systems, neuropharmacology, learning and memory, animal behavior, cognitive function, bioengineering, theoretical neuroscience and computer modeling.